thorblock/Module_1_Challenge/README.md

 Contains original files supplied for the assignment.

 ## TB Solutions
 Contains my solutions for the homework.
+Excel edits and a Word document.